 Renting on Sia#

-Before following this article in order to set up your own renter with Sia-UI on Windows 10, it would be best if you read the Before you start page.
-Also if you want to learn the technical details to how renting works, make sure to check out the renting article that I also wrote.
+Before following this article in order to set up your own renter with Sia-UI on Windows 10, we recommend to learn the technical details to how renting works by visiting the Introduction to Renting that I also wrote.

 Renting on Windows 10 with Sia-UI So first off you’re gonna want to head to the official Sia website.
 And head to the download page.